Vince – Tax Exile

 • Indeed, he does not talk to company management before investing.

-See also: Owen - Efficiency and Opportunism
+See also: John Lee - Defensive Value and Dividends

 Vince carries mortgage debt on his properties but doesn’t borrow to leverage his shareholdings.